GROWING IN NETWORKS…

 The Department of Psychology offers a concentration in Neuropsychology/Neuroscience, and networks of colorful pipe cleaner neurons hang in the main lobby!

-The College of Liberal Arts & Sciences supports innovative #sciart outreach (they co-sponsored our latest Noggin briefing to the U.S. Congress this fall!), and recognizes the value and effectiveness of cross-disciplinary, multi-institutional collaboration.
-Sarah Morgan in the Art Department regularly welcomes Noggin into her Art in the Elementary School course to invite student participants.
+The College of Liberal Arts & Sciences supports innovative #sciart outreach (they co-sponsored our latest Noggin briefing to the U.S. Congress), and recognizes the value and effectiveness of cross-disciplinary, multi-institutional collaboration.
+In winter 2018, the University Studies department welcomed a new Freshman Inquiry (FRINQ) theme course sequence, co-taught by Noggin co-founders Jeff Leake and Bill Griesar, on the Neuroscience of Creativity and Learning…

 The NIH BUILD EXITO program at PSU is a research training program that supports undergraduate students on their path to become scientific researchers.
 PSU received a major grant from the National Institutes of Health to serve as a center for innovation to help undergraduates, including those from diverse backgrounds, be successful in health research careers…